alexwlchan/alexwlchan.net/src/_drafts/looking-at-license-plates.md

 Every state has a different design, some multiple.
 Pretty much every license plate had the name of the state on it, and often there were additional text or graphics.

-A few that stood out to me: "In God We Trust" with an illustration of some oranges (Florida); "Live Free or Die" (New Hampshire); "The Garden State" (Vermont).
+A few that stood out to me: "In God We Trust" with an illustration of some oranges (Florida); "Live Free or Die" (New Hampshire); "Green Mountain State" (Vermont).
 The plates in Vermont were a distinctive shade of green with white text, which matched the scenery.
 I didn't get good pictures from a moving car, but I found examples on Wikimedia Commons: